AddyAde10/0HM310_Automotive-Societal-Factors_Group_12/README.md

 #### Configuration of daylight conditions
 ![](ReadmeFiles/day_night_control.png)

 `DayNightControl` component helps to define different experiment daylight conditions.
 It gathers lighting-related objects and allows defining two lightings presets - Day and Night, that can be quickly switched for a scene.
 This component is intended to be used at the experiment definition setup stage.
 When the development of the environment is complete, it is advised, to save the environment into two separate scenes (with different light setups) and bake lightmaps.
+(DAY AND NIGHT SETTINGS)

 #### Configuration of traffic lights
 ![](ReadmeFiles/street_light_manager.png)

-Creating a traffic street lights system is best started with creating an instance of `ExampleStreetLightCrossSection` prefab and adjusting it.
+<B>Creating a traffic street lights system is best started with creating an instance of `ExampleStreetLightCrossSection` prefab and adjusting it.
 `TrafficLightsManager` component manages state of `CarSection` and `PedestrainSection` objects that group respectively `CarTrafficLight` and `PedestrianTrafficLight` instances that share common behaviour.
 Traffic light initial state is defined with list of `TrafficLightEvent` structures stored in `initialStreetLightSetup` field.
 This events are triggered once before simulation has started.
 Traffic light initial state is defined with list of `TrafficLightEvent` structures stored in `streetLightEvents` field.
 This events are triggered sequentially in a loop.
-Each event is defined with the following fields:
+Each event is defined with the following fields: </B> (TRAFFIC LIGHTS CREATION AND SETTINGS)
 - `Name`: descriptive name of an event
 - `Delta Time`: relative time that has to pass since previous event to activate the event
 - `CarSections`: cars traffic light group that the event applies to